Chev-on/MCA-2024/tasks/Week9.md

           </tr>
         </tbody>
       </table><br>

-      <h3>Comparing Chromagrams</h3><br>
+<h3>Comparing Chromagrams</h3>

-      We can see that Movement 3 has a greater volume across the histogram, indicating a richer and fuller sound, contrasting Movment 2 which has a much less fuller sound and less range of notees used.
-Movement 1 is a mid point between these.
+We can see that Movement 3 has a greater volume across the histogram, indicating a richer and fuller sound, contrasting Movement 2 which has a much less fuller sound and less range of notes used.
+Movement 1 is a mid-point between these.
 When observing the histograms this becomes clear.

 Movement 2 has a much less diverse range of notes compared to movements 1 and 3.
 This could suggest the piece is repetitive and consistent.
 Comparing this with Movement 3, we could assume that Movement 3 has more melodic variation and changes, and again Movement 2 being somewhere between this.

 Each of the three movements is skewed to the left, this can indicate that they are all in the same or similar key.